chr15m/bugout-practical-decentralization/README.md

 In a few minutes I'm going to show you code that is working, and code that you can use to build decentralized web things yourself, but really this talk is a science fiction talk.

 It's about how things could look, and how I hope they will look in the future on the web.
-I've built some proof-of-concept stuff here to convince myself and others that what I'm about to describe could be real, but widespread adoption of these models of computing are years away if I'm even correct that they are the future.
+I've built some proof-of-concept stuff here to convince myself and others that what I'm about to describe could be real, but widespread adoption of these models of computing has not yet happened.

 ---